 Trying to make time for yourself with a young infant is a difficult task that should ease up as the months go by.
 Especially if he breastfeeds, naps many times and doesn’t sleep through the night.

 To think that life can remain the same with kids in the picture is unrealistic.
 Life changes with kids.
 For many of us, becoming parents is the single biggest change we’ll face.
 Accept it, work with it, but remember that this is a new role you now have.

-Want more tips on how to better manage your time and feel less tired and overwhelmed?
+Finding time for yourself as a parent is possible.
+Check out more tips on how to better manage your time and feel less tired and overwhelmed.
 Get my ebook, Time Management Strategies for the Overwhelmed Mom, FREE!
 Download it below:

 Here’s something I want to leave you with: you have to believe that you can make the time for yourself.

 Have you met busy people?
 They’re the ones who have so much to do, but all that extra work still leaves them just as busy as they started off.
 People get stuck with busyness.
 No time management tools, apps or motivation can get them out of their rut.

 Being a mom is busy, I get it.
 But we can’t let ourselves believe that having no life is our lot for the rest of our years.
 It won’t be the same as not having kids, and it’ll change with time.